basisjs/articles/en-US/basis.Class.md

 ## How to check if an object is an instance of a given class

-## Class to instance transormation
+## Class to instance transformation

 ...